keiji-imai/blog/content/posts/mags_design/index.md

 ## Design Objectives
 I'll begin with our overarching objectives.

 I want to build something better than what already exists.
-[Existing robotic chess boards](https://squareoffnow.com/product/gks) are:
+Some issues with [existing robotic chess boards](https://squareoffnow.com/product/gks) are:
- - **Too jank**: Using touch sensors to detect moves is as stupid as it sounds.
-Mags will use magnetic piece detection.
+ - **Piece detection**: Magnetic piece detection is invisible and more reliable than touch sensors used by some boards
- - **Too thick**: They are at least 80mm thick, which is ugly and makes playing uncomfortable.
-Mags will be 40mm thick.
+ - **Compactness**: Robotic chessboards I've seen are at least 80mm thick.
+Mags should be thin.
- - **Too ugly**: They try to look like a normal chess set with wood pieces and a boxy chassis.
-But a chess robot shouldn't look traditional.
-Mags will look like a modern robot.
+ - **Aesthetics**: Most robotic chessboards look like a normal chess set.
+But I want Mags should look more modern.
- - **Too slow**: I don't want to wait five seconds for the piece to move across the board.
-Mags will be quick.
+ - **Speed**: I like things that move fast.
+Mags should be quick.
- - **Too boring**: Playing chess against a robot should be fun.
-It should have personality.
+ - **Personality**: Playing chess against a robot should be fun.
 Mags could offer takebacks and advice in easy mode, and roast you in hustler mode.

 Next I'll talk about the design choices that address these issues.

 ## Exterior
 ![Mags](images/mags_cad.png)
-Mags looks very different from other robotic boards.
-Here's why:
+Mags looks very different from other robotic boards:
  - **Flipped motors**: Reduces thickness to 40 mm and gives us space for bigger motors.
  - **Touchscreen**: Gives Mags personality.
 You can request takebacks and Mags can tell you how bad your moves are.
  - **Carbon fiber board**: Way cooler (and stiffer) than wood veneer.
 The squares will be on a vinyl sheet, which helps keep the playing surface flat.